-Fan Expo Canada started out as a small comic book convention.
-However, the single genre exposition quickly expanded to include sci-fi, gaming, horror and anime.
-Fresh off its 18th year, Fan Expo has remained the third largest pop culture event in North America!
+Fan Expo began as a small comic book convention, but it quickly grew to embrace sci‑fi, gaming, horror, and anime.
+Now in its 18th year, Fan Expo stands as the third-largest pop culture event in North America.

-A tradition at Fan Expo is for everyone to dress up as their favourite fictional character.
-The cosplays lived up to their intrigue,with many Batmans, Spider-mans and even some Star Wars characters.
-Many of the costumes were homemade, elaborately detailed and naturally, crowd magnets.
+A tradition at Fan Expo is for everyone to dress up as their favorite fictional character.
+The cosplays lived up to their intrigue, with many Batman, Spider-Man and Star Wars outfits on display.
+A lot of costumes were handmade and richly detailed, naturally turning crowds into magnetic focal points.

 Iron Man Cosplay.
 Photo courtesy of TSE_J

-On top of dressing up and shopping, fans could also meet a few famous celebrities at Fan Expo.
-This year’s amazing line up of stars included Stan Lee, Gillian Anderson, Matthew Gray Gubler, Billy West and Devon Bostick.
+On top of dressing up and shopping, fans had the chance to meet a few famous celebrities at Fan Expo.
+This year’s lineup included Stan Lee, Gillian Anderson, Matthew Gray Gubler, Billy West, and Devon Bostick.

 Criminal Minds Q&A Session.
 Photo courtesy of TSE_J